 - If the CSV lead and the CRM lead both have the same email address

-- For when the CSV lead and the CRM do not have the same email address. . .
+- The CSV lead and the CRM do not have the same email address, but. . .

-- If the lead's name and phone number are the same in the CRM and CSV
+- the lead's name and phone number are the same in the CRM and CSV

 Merging will not update the following if it is different in the CSV.
 The primary lead will be the existing lead and will not have these fields overwritten.